Geraint Thomas: Early life and amateur career

-Born in Cardiff, Wales, Thomas attended Whitchurch High School.
+Born in Cardiff, Wales, Thomas attended Whitchurch High School from 1996 to 2003.
 He began cycling with the Maindy Flyers Cycling Club at Maindy Stadium at the age of 10, where he rode with future Team Sky teammate Luke Rowe, before going on to ride for other local clubs, Cycling Club Cardiff and Cardiff Just in Front.
 His first race bike was a blue Giant.
 Following some successes in under-14 and under-16 events, including National Championships, his first notable success came when he won silver medal in the points race at the 2004 UEC European Track Championships, at that time a junior and under-23 event.

 Professional career

 2005–2006: early years

 Thomas became a member of British Cycling's Olympic Academy.
 He won the Carwyn James Junior Award at the BBC Wales Sports Personality of the Year ceremony.
 Thomas competed at World Cup events around the world, and was training in Sydney, Australia, in February 2005 when he crashed after the rider in front of him hit a piece of metal in the road which was flicked up into Thomas's wheel.
 He suffered internal bleeding after the piece of metal entered his body during the fall, rupturing his spleen which subsequently had to be removed.